It’s all about connecting the dots… across the landscape

 Our purpose is through practical landowner-centred support, enable the protection, enhancement and connection of forest remnants, wetlands and other landscape to provide safe habitat for indigenous wildlife.

-As our projects have grown, we have delveoped a model for targeting our predator control and fencing activities to acheive our goal of a connected landscape.
+As our projects have grown, we have developed a model for targeting our predator control and fencing activities to acheive our goal of a connected landscape.
+Working collaboratively and engaging with all members of the community underpins the work of the Trust.
 This approach is designed to help communities and landowners to protect precious wildlife habitat.
 Communities are supported to grow their local precious places into ‘hubs’ of ecological protection.